1.

 support and advice to the other foreign teachers and residents of Miharu.
 She

-assists them with medical emergencies, driver’s license and taxes, visas and other daily problems.
-She advises and assists them in their lesson planning and curriculum and ensures a higher quality of English
+assisted them with medical emergencies, driver’s license and taxes, visas and other daily problems.
+She advised and assisted them in their lesson planning and curriculum and ensured a higher quality of English

-education is available to Miharu citizens.
+education was available to Miharu citizens.
 With Jeana’s support,

-Miharu is able to retain good teachers LONGER, therefore maximizing the return on investment of the town.
+Miharu was able to retain good teachers LONGER, therefore maximizing the return on investment of the town.

 17.

-The RLH serves as a center for community exchange for the whole community of Miharu, not just to meet
+The RLH served as a center for community exchange for the whole community of Miharu, not just to meet

 foreigners, but also meet other Miharu people and make new friends.